mfinelli/arch-install/debian/README.md

 - Debian desktop environment: GNOME
 - no web server, no SSH server
 - standard system utilities
 - Install the GRUB bootloader to the primary drive

+### server

+- Disabled root account (leave root password blank when prompted)
+- Guided; use entire disk and setup encrypted LVM (all files in one partition)
+- Don't participate in the package survey
+- no desktop environment, no web server
+- SSH server, standard system utilities
+- Install the GRUB bootloader to the primary drive

 ## post-install instructions